graspit-simulator/graspit_interface/README.md

 If you have any specific features you'd like to see, let us know by submitting a new issue, or feel free to submit a pull request!

-To see how a client interacts with this interface, check out our python [graspit_commander](https://github.com/CURG/graspit_commander).
+To see how a client interacts with this interface, check out our python client [graspit_commander](https://github.com/CURG/graspit_commander).